Friday Night Lights (mixtape)

 Friday Night Lights is the third official mixtape from Fayetteville, North Carolina rapper J. Cole.
 It was released on November 12, 2010.
 The mixtape was to originally be called Villematic and contain J. Cole's previous leaks and freestyles, however, Cole later stated it would have original material.
 The mixtape became the second most searched and trending topics on Google and Twitter respectively following its release.
 Most songs on the mixtape were slated to be on his debut album at one point or another.
 The mixtape has been viewed over 4,470,000 times, streamed over 1,280,000 times, and downloaded over 1,700,000 times on mixtape site DatPiff.

 On June 26, 2013, Cole announced that he would be re-releasing The Warm Up and Friday Night Lights for retail sale, in order to "give them the push they deserved".

+The mixtape was eventually re-released onto streaming platforms on November 27, 2024, accompanying the fifth episode release of Cole's audio podcast series Inevitable, which focused on this mixtape.
+The streaming release omits the bonus track "Looking for Trouble".

 Background

 The original tracks on the mixtape were intended to be on Cole's debut album Cole World: The Sideline Story.
 However, because the label did not believe it would sell, Cole released the original songs with extra freestyles as a mixtape, but was forced to redo the entire album.
 "In The Morning" featuring Drake, was the only record from the mixtape to make the album cut.